 Comparative is used when designers must pick between various options.
 Users evaluate two or more elements variations before they share their thoughts with a creative team.
 Experts choose the option that is most user-friendly after balancing all the pros and cons of each.

 What is the Difference Between Usability Testing and User Testing in UX

-They are essential parts of UX design, which builds and improves the quality of the user experience in meaningful and important ways.
+They are essential parts of UI UX web design, which builds and improves the quality of the user experience in meaningful and important ways.
 But those two terms sound similar, though there is a huge difference between them.